 Australia’s transition toward a more environmentally sustainable society is being driven by political, economic, social and environmental imperatives.
 The transition brings challenges for the vocational education and training (VET) system to ensure that the Australian workforce is equipped with the skills required for new, and more sustainable, ways of working.

-- strategies for ensuring that stakeholders from existing and emerging industries have input into training product development and reform
+- Strategies for ensuring that stakeholders from existing and emerging industries have input into training product development and reform, including options for ongoing advisory arrangements to inform training system responses to environmental sustainability.

-- progressing the recommendations in the 2017 Environmental Sustainability Case for Change, in accordance with industry need.
+- Rationalising training products through the development of a plan and processes to enable the progression of recommendations from the 2017 Environmental Sustainability Case for Change in accordance with industry need.

-The work of the panel will be conducted throughout 2019.
-The AISC has appointed Skills Impact to support the work of the panel.
+The AISC appointed Skills Impact to support the work of the panel.

-The panel brings together experts from relevant industry sectors.
+The panel bought together experts from relevant industry sectors.

 |Ray Fogolyan||Australian Building Sustainability Association|